PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 ## Steps to create an agent

-For this example we will be creating an agent to communicate with [Ollama](https://github.com/ollama/ollama), a CLI tool for managing and using locally built LLM/SLMs.
-The agent's folder structure will be `shell/ShellCopilot.Ollama.Agent`.
+For this example we create an agent to communicate with [Ollama][04], a CLI tool for managing and using locally built LLM/SLMs.
+The agent is stored in the `shell/ShellCopilot.Ollama.Agent` folder of the repository.

 ### Step 1: Create a new project

-Currently the only way to import or utilize an agent is for it to be included in the folder structure of this repository.
+Currently, the only way to import an agent is for it to be included in the folder structure of this repository.
 We suggest creating an agent under the `shell/` folder.
-Create a new folder with the prefix `ShellCopilot.<AgentName>` and within that folder create a new C# project with the same name.
+Create a new folder with the prefix `ShellCopilot.<AgentName>`.
+Within that folder, create a new C# project with the same name.
+Run the following command from the folder where you want to create the agent:

 ```shell
 dotnet new classlib